aquasecurity/starboard/docs/operator/getting-started.md

 * [Katacoda]
 * [Play with Kubernetes]

-You also need the Starboard Operator to be installed in the `starboard-system` namespace, e.g. with [kubectl](./installation/kubectl.md) or [Helm](./installation/helm.md).
-Let's also assume that the operator is configured to discover built-in Kubernetes resources in all namespaces, except `kube-system` and `starboard-system`.
+You also need the Trivy-Operator to be installed in the `trivy-system` namespace, e.g. with [kubectl](./installation/kubectl.md) or [Helm](./installation/helm.md).
+Let's also assume that the operator is configured to discover built-in Kubernetes resources in all namespaces, except `kube-system` and `trivy-system`.

 ## Workloads Scanning